-Now, let’s compute the 5-day ATR, the 7-day ATR, the 14-day ATR, the 21-day ATR, and the 200-day ATR (more than 6.5 months).
+Stops XL computes the 7-day ATR, the 14-day ATR, the 21-day ATR, the 100-day ATR, and the 200-day ATR (more than 6.5 months).
 To make sure we do not use an ATR that is too small, let’s select the greatest ATR measured over all these time periods.
 The chances are that the ATR tomorrow will not be greater than the greatest of all these measurements.
 It is likely that the greates ATR of the coming week will not be grater than the greatest of the 6 ATRs we have measured.
-This cannot be guaranteed, but it does have a high probability of being true.
-The thinking here is that an ATR arrived at in this way, might be useful for up to 6 months for most stocks, but maybe not for every stock.
-However, StopsXL includes a “Multiplier” function which enables the user to increase or decrease the impact of the ATR in the stop loss calculations, enabling the user to use his or her own judgment on how to “tweak” results.
+This cannot be guaranteed, but it is probability true.
+The thinking here is that an ATR arrived at in this way might be useful for more than a week for most stocks, though we provide weekly data updates.
+StopsXL includes a “Multiplier” function that enables the user to increase or decrease the impact of the ATR in the stop loss calculations, enabling the user to use his or her own judgment on how to “tweak” results.

 StopsXL provides two very different ways to compute a stop loss and each of these can be “fine tuned” to reflect the user’s tolerance for risk.
 All you have to do is enter a few letters (“H,” “L,” or “C”) in cell C-1 to indicate that you want your stop loss calculated relative to the high, low, or close.
-For ATR calculations, you would enter “5,” “7,” “14,” “21,” or “100” in cell C-2 to indicate that you want your stop loss calculated on the basis of the last 5 days, 7 days, 14 days, 21 days, or 100 days.
+For ATR calculations, you would enter ” “7,” “14,” “21,” “100,” or “200” in cell C-2 to indicate that you want your stop loss calculated on the basis of the last 7 days, 14 days, 21 days, 100 days, or 200 days.
 You would enter a number (usually between 1.000 and 4.000 in cell C-3 to “weight” the volatility measurement (volatility x 1.58, volatility x 3.25, etc.).
 Cell C-4 displays the day of month on which the data was updated, and data is always collected after the close of market.
-That is, if data were collected today after the close of market, and today is June 30, “6/30” would appear in Cell C-4.
+That is, if data were collected today after the close of market, and today is June 30, “30” would appear in Cell C-4.
 The name of the file reflects the date the file is created.
 So, if the file is created on 7/1/22 and Cell C-4 shows 30. you will know that the data was for 6/30/22 and that the file was created the next day.
 A difference would exist, for example, if closing data were used for Friday, and the new copy of Stops is posted on Saturday.
 Reference to the date is in two places to remind the user to update Stops weekly.

 As you can see in the above illustration, the user can enter a stock’s symbol in cell D-1, and the desired data will appear in the light-blue area.
 Alternatively, he can simply scroll down the list to find the stocks of interest.
 All stocks on the list will show data generated by the settings entered by the user.
 You just have to remember to enter the most recent high, low, and close in the spaces provided.
 In the row of each stock, the high, low, and close is entered in columns I, J, and K respectively.